fknop/vscode-npm/README.md

 Not happy with the available commands ?
 No problem, raw command is also available.
 Enter any npm command you want.

+## Run last executed script

+You can also run the last executed script by typing `npm run last...`.
+Thanks to: [#4](https://github.com/fknop/vscode-npm/pull/4)

 ## Terminate a script

 You can terminate a script with the `terminate` command.
 It uses the `tree-kill` module that you can find on `npm`.